Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/SpringSecurity/docs/sample-01-basic-scenario.md

 Please refer to [Azure Active Directory OAuth2 samples] to get all samples about using [Azure Active Directory] and [OAuth2] to protect web application developed by [Spring Security].

-This sample will demonstrate this scenario:
+This sample will demonstrate the basic scenario:
 1. User sign in client and client get [access token] by [OAuth 2.0 authorization code flow].
-2. Client check whether current signed-in user has permission to specific method.
-3. Client access resource-server by [access token].
+2. Client access resource-server by [access token].
-4. Resource server validate the [access token] by validating the signature, and checking these claims: **aud**, **nbf** and **exp**.
+3. Resource server validate the [access token] by validating the signature, and checking these claims: **aud**, **nbf** and **exp**.
-5. Resource server check whether current signed-in user has permission to specific method.

 # 2. Create sample applications
-You can follow the following steps to create sample applications, or you can use samples in GitHub: [sample-02-check-permissions-by-claims-in-access-token].
+You can follow the following steps to create sample applications, or you can use samples in GitHub: [sample-01-basic-scenario].

 ## 2.1.
 Client